 For Bible study purposes, choose a Bible translation rather than one that is paraphrased.

-Some of the more popular, easier-to-read translations include: New American Standard, Holman Christian Standard, New Living Translation, New King James Version.
+Some of the more popular, easier-to-read translations include: New American Standard, Christian Standard Bible, New Living Translation, New King James Version or English Standard Version.

 These and more online Bible versions are available.
 Also included are translations in several languages from around the world.
 This makes it possible for you to choose the best Bible version for you.

 A "quiet time" is important too.
 The fewer distractions, the better.

 A couple of great books to begin reading are Genesis and the Gospel of John.
 You may not have grown up reading the Bible, but I bet you've heard several Bible stories along the way!
-Many of the are found in the first book of the Bible - Genesis.
+Many of thees are found in the first book of the Bible - Genesis.
 You will find of course, Adam & Eve, but also the stories of Noah & the Ark, Father Abraham, Joseph & the coat of many colors just to name a few!